AdventuresInMinecraft/AdventuresInMinecraft-Linux/README.md

-# Apple Mac OS Starter Kit
+# Linux Starter Kit

 Martin O'Hanlon

 From the book: "Adventures in Minecraft" written by David Whale and Martin O'Hanlon, Wiley, 2014 [http://eu.wiley.com/WileyCDA/WileyTitle/productCd-111894691X.html](eu.wiley.com/WileyCDA/WileyTitle/productCd-111894691X.html)

+Important note - Linux is not officially supported within Adventures in Minecraft and this Starter Kit is provided as is.

 ## Description